Phala-Network/phala-wiki/content/docs/khala-mining/4-2-How-to-fast-sync-node-use-snapshot.md

 and `best` is too far from `target`.

-This article shares a cheat way to fast syncing your node.
+This article shares a cheat way to accelerate your node syncing.

-IMPORTANT: If your node is near newest block height (about several hours to catch up) or already catched up, you don't need to do anything, just seat and wait.
+IMPORTANT: If your node is near newest block height (about several hours to catch up) or has already catched up, you don't need to do anything, just seat and wait.

 ## Download latest snapshot (updated at 9/15/2021)

-Download snapshot data from: <https://storage.googleapis.com/khala-snapshots/khala-snapshot-210915.tar.gz>
+Download snapshot data from: <https://storage.googleapis.com/khala-snapshots/khala-snapshot-210915.tar.gz>, or if you prefer BT download, we provide a torrent <a href="/files/khala.torrent">here</a>.

 ```
 $ sha256sum khala-snapshot-210915.tar.gz